Why BTS’s Album Includes the Sound of an Ancient Korean Bell — 성덕대왕신종 Explained (Updated May 2026)

 🎯 Pro Tip for Korean Learners

-When you see a short title like “No. 29,” do not only translate the words.
+When you see a short title like “No. 29,” don’t only translate the words.
 Ask what the number, sound, or image might be pointing to.
 K-pop often uses compact symbols that become clearer when you connect them to Korean history or language.

 🧭 Conclusion: the bell makes ARIRANG feel rooted